2015 Cheez-It 355 at The Glen: Driver comments

+Logano pulls into Victory Lane after winning the race.

 “I was running down Harvick there for a little bit and once I got close to him he started to pick up his pace a little bit, which was good because I needed him to run out of gas,” Logano said.
 “I started to catch him a little bit and I drove into one too hard and started to wheel hop.
 I just about lost it and at that point you just hope he runs out of gas, which he did in the last corner.
 It makes up for last week.
 We lost the race last week the same way, so it makes up for it to get it this week.”
 “I had a chance,” Kyle Busch said after finishing second.
 “I could’ve went up there, I could’ve raced the 22, I could’ve passed him.
 I felt like I was better than he was, but my crew chief called in scared on the fuel situation from last week and I don’t blame him.
 We definitely didn’t want to run out again.
 We wanted to make sure we could be there at the end.”
 “We ran pretty good with just the way the fuel strategy worked out, we had to save a lot battling with Kevin (Harvick)," Kenseth said.
 "I thought (Joey Logano) and (Kyle Busch) were going to go right by me and we actually had a lot of car left."